This section offers advice on solving problems you might encounter with MATLAB® Parallel Server™ software.

 From a shell prompt (assuming that

-on your path), type
+java is on your path), type

 java -cp distcomp.jar com.mathworks.toolbox.distcomp.test.MulticastTester